 Unfortunately, with rewards, comes risk.
 Some of the risks and drawbacks of launching an email tech support service include:

 1. Merchant Account Difficulty: When you want to scale your tech support business, it can quickly become stressful and overwhelming as a tech support entrepreneur.
 Obtaining a merchant account for a tech support business is more difficult than ever with the industries’ rise in fraud and chargebacks.
 Seek out a payment facilitator that specializes in high risk merchant accounts.
 Consider whether your merchant account will need to support B2B payment processing.

 2. Risky Business: If you do not have a proper merchant account or if your business is not properly formed and protected, you put yourself at risk financially and legally.
 Handling email addresses, usernames, and passwords require plenty of discretion and the ability to abide by privacy laws.
 Running an email tech support service can quickly become risky if your business is not setup properly.

 3. Competition: Prepare for major competition when entering the realm of tech support.
 Offering tech support services for those with email issues can quickly become competitive if you specialize in this saturated market.
 Building a professional reputation for yourself and your business is essential to maximizing your reach and opportunities.

 Considerations for a Tech Support Merchant Account

-Securing a merchant account for a tech support businesses puts you in the high risk space.
+Securing a merchant account for a tech support business puts you in the high risk space.
 So, you must first research high risk credit card providers.
 But not all credit card processing services of this kind are the same.
-Rampant fraud and chargebacks requires that you have mitigating techniques in place as well.
+Rampant fraud and chargebacks require that you have mitigating techniques in place as well.